netdata/netdata/database/engine/README.md

 You can use our [database engine calculator](https://learn.netdata.cloud/docs/agent/database/calculator) to validate the memory requirements for your particular system(s) and configuration (**out-of-date**).

+### Disk space requirements

+There are explicit disk space requirements **per** DB engine **instance**:

+-   The total disk space footprint will be the maximum between `#dimensions-being-collected x 4096 x 2` bytes or what the user configured with `dbengine multihost disk space` or `dbengine disk space`.

 ### File descriptor requirements

 The Database Engine may keep a **significant** amount of files open per instance (e.g. per streaming child or